The home of Ohio State men's hockey

 The away game allotments that we receive are usually minimal.
 We do not typically have an away game sale for our alumni or general public.
 We encourage you to contact the host school for any availability they may have.

-NHL scouts may request a ticket for any regular season home game by emailing the Athletic Ticket Office to firstname.lastname@example.org with the following information: Name, team affiliation and game requested.
+NHL scouts may request a ticket for any regular season home game by emailing the Athletic Ticket Office to firstname.lastname@example.org the following information: Name, team affiliation and game requested.

 All requests will be replied to confirming ticket availability within 24 hours of submission.